microsoft/MicroHack/03-Azure/01-03-Infrastructure/02_Hybrid_Azure_Stack_HCI/Readme.md

 * Configure Log Analytics to collect Windows event logs and Linux syslog
 * Deploy Azure Policy initiative for automatic onboarding of Azure Arc enabled Servers
 * Configure Azure Arc environment
-* Setup a Policy that checks if the user "FrodoBaggins" is part of the local administrators group

 ## Success criteria

 * You have one Azure resource group containing the Azure Automation Account and Log Analytics Workspace
 * You successfully linked the necessary Azure Policy initiative to the Azure resource group
 * You have the onboarding scripts for both Windows and Linux servers
-* You can view the compliance state of the Administrator Group Policy

 ## Learning resources